 - Protect your personal assets.
 Business owners often choose to form a corporation or a limited liability company to avoid personal obligation for business debts and liabilities.
 But sometimes the courts hold the owners personally liable.
 However, courts are less likely to hold you personally liable if you properly maintain and operate the entity.
 The biggest mistake you can make is co-mingling business and personal funds or assets!

 - Document everything.
-Document conversations by sending a follow up email.
-Emails provide a time stamp, gives the other party an opportunity to clear up any misunderstanding, and puts it in writing.
+Document conversations by sending a follow-up email.
+Emails provide a timestamp, give the other party an opportunity to clear up any misunderstanding, and puts it in writing.
 Save these emails in a place where there’s no chance of data getting lost, in case you might need them.
 Having a stack of emails to support your version of events will go a long way to minimize the damage from a legal mess.

-- Seek legal advice early.
+- Seek legal advice early, especially with Contracts.
 If you wait for a crisis before talking to an attorney, it might be too late, an annual check-up with your small business attorney is a great way to prevent this.
 Doing so can reveal traps and provide tips to keep you in business for the long haul.

 Don’t end up in court

 How would your business survive a lawsuit costing $150k+ and lasting 2-3 years?
 You can’t control that one person who wants to sue you, but you can make it very difficult for any legal action to be successful.
 It’s up to you on how prepared you are.
 Small businesses deserve all the encouragement they can get, however, 20% of small businesses close down in the first four years of business.
 Sad, right?
-This could be avoided, at least, as a small business attorney I believe so.
+This could be avoided.
 Litigation causes more damage than good.
 Even if you do have enough insurance to cover the costs involved in a litigation suit, there are many other factors that money cannot help.
 These include: